How to compare business loans in the UK

 Merchant cash advance (MCA): a lump sum repaid as a percentage of daily card transactions.
 Best for businesses with consistent card income.
 Rate expressed as a factor rate (e.g. 1.25× repayment on £100k = £125k total cost).

 Revenue-based finance: similar to an MCA but repayment tied to monthly revenue rather than card transactions.
 More flexible for businesses without a card terminal.
+See our comparison of revenue-based finance and term loans for a detailed breakdown.

 Invoice finance / factoring: advance funding against outstanding invoices.
 Best for B2B businesses with slow-paying customers.
+Our invoice finance guide covers this in depth.

 Asset finance: funding tied to a specific asset purchase.
 The asset acts as security.